DiamondLightSource/numtracker/README.md

 </details>

 ### Queries (read-only)
-There are two read only queries, one to get the visit directory for a given visit and beamline and one to get the current configuration for a given beamline.
+There are three read only queries, one to get the visit directory for a given visit and beamline, one to get the current configuration for a given beamline and one to get the current configuration(s) for one or more beamline.

 #### paths
 Get the visit directory for a beamline and visit